 Abstract.
 Indigenous paddy soil rhizobacteria are one alternative to restore biological fertility and soil health.
-Plant Growth Promotion Rhizobac at (PGPR) that act as biofertilizer will help to increase the availability of nutrients and promote the plant growth.
-The objective of this resear as was to study the effect of the PGPR consortium indigenous paddy soil to nutrient uptake, chlorophyll content, and yield of rice.
-This research was arranged by Randomized Complete Block Design with the treatment will be combination of Plant Growth Promotion Rhizobateria isolates originated from paddy soil.
+Plant Growth Promotion Rhizobacteria (PGPR) that act as biofertilizer will help to increase the availability of nutrients and promote the plant growth.
+The objective of this research was to study the effect of the PGPR consortium indigenous paddy soil to nutrient uptake, chlorophyll content, and yield of rice.
+This research was arranged by Randomized Complete Block Design with the treatment was the combination of Plant Growth Promotion Rhizobateria isolates originated from paddy soil.
 The treatments consisted of control, Rhizobium sp.
 LM-5, R08 isolate, R011 isolate, R08 isolate+Rhizobium sp.
-LM-5, R011 isolate+R08 isolate+Rhizobium sp.
-LM-5.
-The result showed that the the consortium of PGPR was able to increase the root growth thereby increasing nutrient uptake, chlorophyll content, and plant biomass.
+LM-5, R011 isolate+Rhizobium sp.
+LM-5, R011 isolate+R08 isolate, R011 isolate, R08 isolate, R011 isolate+R08 isolate, R011 isolate, chlorophyll content, and plant biomass.
 Application of single strain R11 isolate and the consortium of R11 isolate+Rhizobium sp.
-LM-5 were capable of giving the highest grain yield of 64.99 and 62.80 g plant respectively.
+LM-5 were capable of giving the highest grain yield of 64.99 and 62.80 g plant-1 respectively.
 These finding were PGPR consortium between IAA-producing bacteria combined with Rhizobium sp.
 LM-5 as N2 fixing bacteria in increasing nutrient uptake, chlorophyll contents and crop yields, it can be recommended that PGPR consortium as a biofertilizer formula in rice cultivation